alberand/Blog/content/setup_zephyr_for_stm32.md

 by normal user and <code>#</code> commands executed as root
 </p>

 Then, install Zephyr's `west` tool.
-This is basically Python utility to help you manage source codes and configuration of your repositories.
+It is basically Python utility to help you manage source codes and configuration of your repositories.
 To install it use `pip` (Python's package manager):